proggaras/easysniproxy/README.md

 # easysniproxy
+## Description

-Simple Sniproxy to run in you own network.
-Forwards all traffic on port 80 and 443.
+Simple Sniproxy image to run this service in your own network.
+Traffic is accepted from everywhere.

-Easy way to start:
+All Requests on port 80 and 443 will be forwarded.
+Standard DNS server for this will be 9.9.9.9.
+## Start this container with the standard configuration inside the Docker Image
 ```bash
 docker run -d \
 	--name sniproxy \